Camden Town tube station

 Camden Town is a London Underground station in Camden Town, London.
 It is on the Northern line as well as a major junction for the line, as it is where the Edgware and High Barnet branches merge from the north, and is also where they split to the south into the Bank and Charing Cross branches for the journey through Central London.
 It is particularly busy with visitors to the Camden markets at weekends, and, until 2019, was exit-only on Sundays to prevent overcrowding.

 Northbound, the next stations are Chalk Farm on the Edgware branch and Kentish Town on the High Barnet branch.
 Southbound, the next stations are Euston on the Bank branch and Mornington Crescent on the Charing Cross branch.
-The station is located in London fare zone 2.
+The station is in London fare zone 2.